 People, however, can effortlessly glean two, or more, relationships from one piece of information.
 For example, if you give your average psychologist a dog biscuit and call it a “treat,” he will immediately infer that “treat” is also descriptive of a dog biscuit.
 He derives two relationships where only one was taught.

 Deriving relationships may seem so effortless and obvious as to be unimportant, but this ability is a very big deal.
 It’s what allows us to make sounds that other people understand rather than simply pointing and grunting at things.
 It even allows us to ask others for our favorite food – and really, what is more important than that?
-If Hachi had that ability to derive relationships, she would probably spend the rest of her life saying “treat! treat! treat! treat! treat! treat! treat!” (or the closest doggie equivalent).
+If Hachi had that ability to derive relationships, she would probably spend the rest of her life saying “treat! treat! treat! treat! treat! treat! treat!”

 So how, exactly, do we come by this ability?
 Obviously, having a few neurons in the right order helps.
 Beyond that, it takes practice.
 According to RFT, we learn to derive relationships by viewing lots of examples and then eventually applying the principle on our own.